Azure-Samples/key-vault-dotnet-managed-storage/README.md

 1. git clone https://github.com/Azure-Samples/key-vault-dotnet-managed-storage.git
 2. cd key-vault-dotnet-managed-storage
-4. edit the app.config file, specifying the tenant, subscription, AD app id, object id and client secret, and storage account
+4. edit the app.config file, specifying the tenant, subscription, AD app id and secret, and storage account and its resource id
 5. dotnet run --project AzureKeyVaultManagedStorageSamples\AzureKeyVaultManagedStorageSamples.csproj

+Note that storage account management requires a user account, and that the sample will interactively ask for a user login.

 ## Demo